ddmitov/perl-executing-browser/doc/SETTINGS.md

 * **scriptExitConfirmation**
   ``String`` used to signal PEB that [an interactive Perl script](#interactive-perl-scripts) completed its shutdown
   All interactive scripts must exit in 3 seconds after ``scriptExitCommand`` is given or any unresponsive scripts will be killed and PEB will exit.

-Perl scripts running for a long time should have ``$|=1;`` among their first lines to disable the built-in buffering of the Perl interpreter.
-Some builds of Perl may not give any output until the script has ended when buffering is enabled.

 ## Interactive Perl Scripts
 Each PEB interactive Perl script must have its own event loop waiting constantly for new data on STDIN for a bidirectional connection with PEB.
 Many interactive scripts can be started simultaneously in one browser window.
 One script may be started in many instances, provided that it has a JavaScript settings object with an unique name.
 Interactive scripts must also have the ``scriptExitCommand`` object property.
 The ``scriptExitConfirmation`` object property is not mandatory, but highly recommended for a quick shutdown of PEB.